 - May need an influx of cash down the road.
 If you have children and will need to pay for education expenses like college tuition in 15 years or so, whole life insurance could help.
 However, other investment options may provide a more robust return than whole life insurance, so you may want to speak with a certified financial planner to map out your whole savings and investment portfolio.

 Alternatives to whole life insurance

 If whole life insurance doesn’t fit in with your financial plans, several other life insurance options are available for you.

 Like whole life, universal life is a type of permanent insurance that stays in force as long as you pay the premium.
 There are a couple of different types of universal life, based on how the cash value is allocated.
 Indexed universal life is tied to a market index and will fluctuate accordingly.
 Guaranteed universal life is a low-risk option that protects your investment.
 Variable universal life is similar to indexed but allows you to diversify your investment through money market accounts.

 Final expense insurance

-Also known as burial insurance, final expense insurance is a type of guaranteed policy that does not require a medical exam, and is intended primarily for your heirs to be able to pay for the costs of your funeral and other post-mortem bills.
+Also known as burial insurance, final expense insurance is a type of guaranteed policy that does not require a medical exam and is intended primarily for your heirs to be able to pay for the costs of your funeral and other post-mortem bills.
 Final expense insurance can be hugely beneficial to family members, considering that the median cost of funerals in the U.S. is about $7,848, based on data from 2021.
 Like other forms of guaranteed policies, it has a low payout cap that’s generally around $25,000.
 On top of having relatively low maximum death benefits, final expense insurance also tends to be comparatively more expensive than other policy types because these policies are almost guaranteed to pay out.